dtedesco1/dted.github.io/index.md

 ### Main public things in 2024

 - Working at [Google](https://about.google/)
-- Building an AI audio app with some friends.
-It will be the first app I've built from scratch.
+- Building an AI audio app with some friends on nights and weekends.
 - Hosting [The Craft Podcast](https://www.youtube.com/@thecraftpodcast)

 ### Major personal things in 2024